taimos/dvalin/README.md

 used in integration tests.
 The `notification-aws` version uses SES to send emails.
 The region to use can be specified by the property `aws.mailregion`.
 If it is not set, the region is derived using the strategy defined above for the `AWSClient` annotation.

-### Template engine

-For templating the Velocity template engine is used.
-Inject the `ITemplateResolver` in your bean to process templates.
-You can provide a location relative to the folder `/velocity` in your classpath or you provide the template as String.

 ## monitoring